-Image 2 - Comparison of clear (UR5634) and diffusing (UR5635) polyurethane resins
+Image 2 - L to R: Comparison of diffusing (UR5635) and clear (UR5634) polyurethane resins

 Encapsulation resins clearly offer a high level of protection in a range of environments and can be tailored to suit application requirements either by choice of chemistry type or by adaption of the formulation of a particular resin.
 It is important to return back to the subject of colour temperature shift, however.
-Earlier in this paper we discussed the minimal effect on colour temperature exhibited by thin film conformal coatings.
+Earlier in this article we discussed the minimal effect on colour temperature exhibited by thin film conformal coatings.
 When comparing the thicknesses of conformal coating to encapsulation resins it is evident that part of the increased level of protection that resins offer is due to the ability to apply a much thicker layer.
 Resins can be applied at 1-2mm or at much greater depths, however this depth will also have an effect on the level of colour temperature shift observed.